gatkinso/challenge/README.md

 This should invoke both the C++ and Python unit tests.

 # Testing
-In the flask-exagent submodule, I included a little example Flask application (app.py) that I found in the blogosphere which I instrumented.
+I included a little example Flask application (app.py) that I found in the blogosphere which I instrumented.

+This little application stores a list of tasks.
+Call it a Honey-Do list.
+Whatever.

 Perform the following steps to setup your environment...